voltpop/vp-ansible/README.md

 ## Configuration

 an .env file holds the path to the ansible config.
-This is going to be configured to use the root path of the current git checkout.
+* set ENVVAR `ANSIBLE_DIR` to the location of the checkout. pipenv's .env file will use that value.

 ## Development